NaiyanJones/naiyanjones.github.io/_posts/2020-10-10-music-benefits-prison-offenders-rehabilitation.md

 ---
-title: "What is the imapact of music for offender rehabilitation and wellbeing?"
+title: "What is the impact of music for offender rehabilitation and wellbeing?"
 date: 2020-10-11
 categories:
   - Health